 - As a pension saver you can look at a few things to see what you might be on track for from your pension savings.
 A key piece of information is your annual benefit statement.
 If you have DB pension savings your statement will tell you directly about your income.
-If you are in a DC scheme, then you will have a forecast from your scheme. - We have also provided some figures below to show you: - What sort of income level you need, after paying tax on your income, and after receiving State Pension income to achieve each of the Retirement Living Standards. - What sort of level of overall savings, or pot size, you need in a DC pension to generate an annuity income to meet the costs of the standards (if you are not using any other income apart from your DC pension and your State Pension). - We have provided these income and pot size figures for singles and also couples. - These are just high-level indications to give you a flavour of the type of figures involved and do not take account of other income you may have, or other ways you might want to use your pension pot.
-Please note that annuity rates vary over time and according to which product type is chosen by an individual, the saver's age and other circumstances of the saver eg location, health etc. The annuity rate examples provided were sourced December 2023 as an illustration only, annuity rates change frequently.
+If you are in a DC scheme, then you will have a forecast from your scheme. - We have also provided some figures below to show you: - What sort of income level you need, after paying tax on your income, and after receiving State Pension income to achieve each of the Retirement Living Standards. - What sort of level of overall savings, or pot size, you need in a DC pension to generate an annuity income to meet the costs of the standards (if you are not using any other income apart from your DC pension and your State Pension). - We have provided these income and pot size figures for singles and also two person households. - These are just high-level indications to give you a flavour of the type of figures involved and do not take account of other income you may have, or other ways you might want to use your pension pot.
+Please note that annuity rates vary over time and according to which product type is chosen by an individual, the saver's age and other circumstances of the saver eg location, health etc. The annuity rate examples provided are given as an illustration only, annuity rates change frequently so please check the current rate and product appropriate for your own needs and circumstances.